Lodewijk Van Noort

 Nadja Green

-Professional Development chair, Communications (South Africa)
+Professional Development chair, Regional Development co-chair (South Africa)

 Nadja is passionate about promoting plain language as a strategic priority and about mentoring and building capacity.